A-Hem/mem-chain-protocol/README.md

-# hyperswarm fork implementation and technical roadmap;
+### Hyperswarm fork implementation and technical roadmap;

-change topic identifiers to unique topic hash
+## Modified Peer Discovery Topic's - Identifiers Using unique topic hash to ensure only DMCP Nodes can connect)

+const DMCP_TOPIC = crypto
+  .createHash('sha256')
+  .update('DMCP-v0')
+  .digest()

+function join() {
+  this.dht.join(DMCP_TOPIC, {
+    lookup: true,
+    announce: true
+  })
+}

-(ensures only DMCP nodes connect) prevent unauthorized nodes with peer validation nodes exchange public keys or some kind of handshake to enhance security, this must be water tight.
+## Prevent unauthorized nodes with peer validation

+Nodes exchange public keys or some kind of handshake to enhance security, this must use identity verification - or some form of identity persistence, to prevent Sybil attacks.